dejanvasic85/betterclassifieds/readme.md

 - Run the SQL Agent db backup jobs for all the brands that were deployed to and copy them to the development server.
 This allows consistent upgrades check for new featuers.
 > The backup location on the dev server is: S:\SQL\Backup

+## Troubleshooting
+Here's a list of problems that we may run in to that are not available on google/stackoverflow.

+#### Registration object Version property cannot be mapped

+The Linq-2-Sql tables that have a "Timestamp" column property, have to have that property mapped to a byte[] so that the automapper will work.